neelkarma/mass-scan/README.md

-There's an endpoint in the Student Portal, `https://student.sbhs.net.au/shssupport/assets/images/imageproxy.php?studentid={id}` (where `{id}` is a student's ID) that allows you to download a photo of any student given their student ID and authentication.
+There's an endpoint in the Student Portal, `https://student.sbhs.net.au/shssupport/assets/images/imageproxy.php?studentid={id}` (where `{id}` is a student's ID) that allows you to download a photo of any student given their student ID and proper authentication.

 The script obtains authentication through your Student Portal credentials, then downloads the photos for all students through this endpoint.